usamaamir92/bank_challenge/recipe.md

 Account class
+Properties - "transactions" array containing list of Transaction objects
+           - balance (float) - this will track the account balance and the amount will be updated when a deposit or withdrawal is made
-Properties - "transactions" array containing list of Transaction objects Methods - Deposit - adds deposit Transaction object to transactions array
+Methods - Deposit - adds deposit Transaction object to transactions array
         - Withdraw - adds credit Transaction object to transactions array
         - ViewStatement - displays transactions array in required format